anoma/nspec/docs/node_architecture/types/anoma_engine.juvix.md

   ;
 ```

-Using the name of the engine family, we can fine all the Juvix modules related to the engine family.
+Using the name of the engine family, we can find all the Juvix modules related to the engine family.
 For example, the `X` engine family is defined in the `node_architecture.engines.X` module.